Overview of the USMLE Test

 4) Who Takes the USMLE?

 In order to be eligible for medical licensure in the United States, aspiring practitioners must pass the USMLE (United States Medical Licensing Examination).
-This exam is a three-step process which must be completed by students pursuing an MD degree, or an equivalent medical qualification from a US or Canadian medical school, or certain international schools listed with the World Directory of Medical Schools.
+This exam is a three-step process that must be completed by students pursuing an MD degree, or an equivalent medical qualification from a US or Canadian medical school, or certain international schools listed with the World Directory of Medical Schools.

-Those wishing to pursue licensure for professions such as physician assistant, nurse practitioner, clinical psychologist, optometrist, dietician/nutritionist or podiatrist may take the USMLE to satisfy their requirements.
+Those wishing to pursue licensure for professions such as physician assistant, nurse practitioner, clinical psychologist, optometrist, dietician/nutritionist, or podiatrist may take the USMLE to satisfy their requirements.
 International medical graduates may take steps 1 and 2 of the USMLE prior to immigrating to the United States and meeting step 3’s demands.